GoogleCloudPlatform/cloud-foundation-fabric/fast/README.md

 ### Security-first design

 Security was, from the beginning, one of the most critical elements in the design of Fabric FAST.
 Many of FAST's design decisions aim to build the foundations of a secure organization.
-In fact, the first two stages deal mainly with the organization-wide security setup.
+In fact, the first stage deals mainly with the organization-wide security setup, and the second stage partitions the organization hierarchy and puts guardrails in place for each hierarchy branch.

 FAST also aims to minimize the number of permissions granted to principals according to the security-first approach previously mentioned.
 We achieve this through the meticulous use of groups, service accounts, custom roles, and [Cloud IAM Conditions](https://cloud.google.com/iam/docs/conditions-overview), among other things.